 Thickening sauces with bread is a very old-world way to use up any sort of stale bits you happen to have, but it also makes a sauce with a wicked rustic texture and is totally different than thickening with starches or using a reduction.
 If you happen to have garlic bread lying around, this is a great place to use it as well.
-If you’re looking to make this a heartier meal, try adding some cubes of thick-cut bacon; or, if you’re feeling like a more meatless alternative, some grilled eggplant.

 - 1 cup walnuts

 - 1 tbsp. butter

 - 3 garlic cloves, finely chopped